tmiliant/Path-Signatures-In-Machine-Learning/README.md

 I used the UK Dale dataset, publicly available.

-Train: each individual appliance with how much it consumed for a period of a few years
+Train: each individual appliance with how much it consumed for a period of a few years.
 Test:  given total consumption, derive how much did the fridge consume.

 I obtained 94% accuracy on this.
 Accuracy is measured like this: proportion of period of time where I predict the `on`/`off` states of the fridge correctly. `on` just means that the monitored power of the fridge is >20W.